tdw33/Dungeon-Java-Game/docs/2-full-documentation/Week_5.md

 **Minutes:**

-Following the costumer meeting we agreed that it would be much appreciated by the customer if we definitely  included varying gravity in the game.
-So , we talked about implementing reverse gravity in the game in order to elevate the payer to new heights.
+Following the customer meeting we agreed that it would be much appreciated by the customer if we definitely  included varying gravity in the game.
+So, we talked about implementing reverse gravity in the game in order to elevate the payer to new heights.

 For the sprint we decided to focus on getting some core components of the game down:  character sprite implemented, dig and placing blocks, pebble movement, sound, enemy projectiles, and menu screen.
 At the same time, the documentation was continued to be worked on.
 The sprint goal was to finish week 4 and 5.